 The UN Assistance Mission for Iraq (UNAMI) reported that 317 civilians were killed in acts of terrorism, violence and armed conflict during April.
 Given access constraints, UNAMI states that these figures "have to be considered as the absolute minimum."
 OCHA estimates that as of April 2017, 11 million people in Iraq – one third of the population – are in need of humanitarian assistance, with 3.1 million people internally displaced.

 ISIL also routinely targets civilians from the majority Shia population in sectarian attacks.
-On 16 February at least 54 people were killed in a bombing that targeted the largely Shia neighborhood of Bayaa in Baghdad.
+On 20 March at least 20 people were killed in a bombing that targeted the largely Shia neighborhood of Amil in Baghdad.